jacobduijzer/GooglePlacesApi/README.md

 # Privacy Policy & Terms

-Please read the [Google Privact & Terms](https://policies.google.com/terms?hl=en) and [Privacy Policy](https://policies.google.com/privacy) when you want to use this plugin!
+Please read the [Google Privacy & Terms](https://policies.google.com/terms?hl=en) and [Privacy Policy](https://policies.google.com/privacy) when you want to use this plugin!